 - Burns caused by fires resulting from electrical issues at work, in a place of business or a private residence

-- Burns caused by malfunctioning equipment at work, in a place of business or a private residence
+- Burns caused by malfunctioning equipment at work, in an area of business or a private residence

 Understanding Burn Injuries

-Burn injuries are categorized in a degree system using first, second, third and fourth degree burn ratings.
-The severity of a burn is determined by a medical professional who will examine the burn for its depth (which layers of skin are affected), size of the affected area, and cause (chemical, electrical, friction, radiation or thermal).
-In addition to those factors, the age and overall health of the patient will also be considered when classifying a burn and deciding a treatment plan.
+Burn injuries are categorized in a degree system using first, second, third, and fourth-degree burn ratings.
+The severity of a burn is determined by a medical professional who will examine the wound for its depth (which layers of skin are affected), size of the affected area, and cause (chemical, electrical, friction, radiation, or thermal).
+The age and overall health of the patient will also be considered when classifying a burn and deciding a treatment plan.

 The Cost of a Burn Injury